BeaglePilot/beaglepilot/README.md

 BeaglePilot:
 =============

-An autopilot for BeagleBone (Black) based robots.
+An autopilot for Linux-based computers based on the BeagleBone (Black).

 Test Platforms:
 ==============